orm81zp/project-BabyYodaBot/README.md

 show-note                 - used to display a note: show-note <Id>
-all-notes                 - used to display all notes: all-notes change-note               - used to change a note: change-note <Id> <text> [tag|s]
+all-notes                 - used to display all notes: all-notes change-note               - used to change a note: change-note <Id> <text> [tag|s] remove-note               - used to remove a note: remove-note <Id>

 save                      - used to save data: save help                      - used to display information about all commands: help